-Enjoy a classic favorite this Thanksgiving with this Vegan Sweet Potato Casserole topped with a sweet and crunchy pecan crust.
-It’s a fan favorite that should be at your holiday table!
+Enjoy a classic favorite this Thanksgiving with this Vegan Sweet Potato Casserole.
+It's just like you remember- creamy mashed sweet potato topped with a sweet and crunchy pecan crust.
+Make sure to add this fan-favorite to your holiday table!

-We’ve come to one of my favorite dishes on the My Darling Vegan Thanksgiving tour.
+We've come to one of my favorite dishes on the My Darling Vegan holiday tour.

-Yep, you’ve figured it out.
-A rich and creamy Sweet Potato Casserole with a crunchy pecan topping, this classic holiday dish is a must-have!
-Before we get into it, let’s do a quick recap of what we’ve covered so far on this Thanksgiving tour.
+Yep, you've figured it out.
+A rich and creamy Sweet Potato Casserole with a crunchy pecan topping, this classic dish is a must-have!
+Before we get into it, let's do a quick recap of what we've covered so far on this holiday tour.

 So far, there has been: